819692112/Special-job-training-files/README.md

 # Special-job-training-files
-A special type of work from file
+A special type of work from file。